 For some of you it’s a no brainer.

 But for those who don’t have it yet, I can only encourage you to do it ASAP!

-Lots of people are using PayPal for quick transactions (I’m among them) and if you’re not doing it – you’re missing out.
+Lots of people are using PayPal for quick transactions (I’m among them) and if you’re not doing it – you’re missing out on sales.